twinstake/repository-template/README.md

 ## Instructions

-- Every project maintained by TwinStake should have a comprehensive and clear README file that serves as an index.
+- Every project maintained by Twinstake should have a comprehensive and clear README file that serves as an index.
   - Follow the [Standard Readme](https://github.com/RichardLitt/standard-readme/blob/master/spec.md) specification.
   - Read [Art of README](https://github.com/hackergrrl/art-of-readme).
   - The other sections of this file can be used as a template to bootstrap a new repository.